SoftInstigate/restheart-website/faq.md

 5. **Extensibility:** while the open source version of RESTHeart is extensible, the PE version of the RESTHeart Platform is more elegantly architected for greater ease of extensibility.

+6. **Clustering** Enterprise and OEM Editions implements a native clustering machanism, and they come with support for this deployment option.

-6. **Priority bug fixes:** the support team for RESTHeart prioritizes support/bug fixes for those with paid editions.
+7. **Priority bug fixes:** the support team for RESTHeart prioritizes support/bug fixes for those with paid editions.
 Users of the PE version of the RESTHeart Platform will get their bugs fixed with higher priority and those with the open source version will get attention for bug fixes – just at a lower level of speed and priority.

 <div class="anchor-offset" id="license">